 I have been invited as a visiting lecturer or design critic to many institutions in the world, including the AA, the Bartlett and the RCA in London, the Berlage Institute, Rotterdam; the Centre of Contemporary Culture, Barcelona; Columbia University, New York; Cornell University, Ithaca NY; Documenta Platform 11, Lagos; Harvard University, Boston MA; House of World Cultures, Berlin; International Architecture Symposium Pontresina, Switzerland; Quito Architecture Biennale, Ecuador; University of California, Berkeley, CA; University of Cape Town; University of Cordoba, Argentina; University of Minnesota, Minneapolis, MI; University of Pavia, Italy; University of Pennsylvania, Philadelphia PA; University of Princeton, NJ; Universita della Svizzera Italiana, Mendrisio, Switzerland and elsewhere.

-I am currently (2016 - 2021) the Principal Investigator of Monsoon Assemblages, ERC Starting Grant no. 679873, an interdisciplinary design-driven inquiry into the impacts of changing monsoon climates in three of South Asia’s rapidly growing cities: Chennai, Delhi and Dhaka (see http://www.monass.org).
+I was Principal Investigator of Monsoon Assemblages, ERC Starting Grant no. 679873, 2016 - 2021, investigating the impacts of changing monsoon climates in three of South Asia’s rapidly growing cities: Chennai, Dhaka and Yangon (see http://www.monass.org).

 I was Director of Architectural Research in the Faculty of Architecture and the Built Environment (2012-2017) and co-ordinated the Expanded Territories Research Group (2012-2021).
 I am now Director of Research in the School of Architecture and Cities and a member of the Planning Territories Research Group.

 I am on the advisory board for Contested Territories and the editorial boards of AU-STEAM, and UR Journal.
 I have also served as a Commissioning Editor for the Journal of Architecture, and as a reviewer for the International Journal of Urban and Regional Research, Cities, City and Society, Building Research & Information, Journal of the Indian Ocean Region, Social Dynamics, Architectural Histories and as a member of the Scientific Committee for the Colonial and Postcolonial Urban Planning in Africa Conference, University of Lisbon, 2013 and the African Perspectives Conference, University of Pretoria and the Delft University of Technology, 2009.
 I was London School of Economics and Political Science Urban Age Programme Advisor, 2006-2009 and continue to serve as a South African Research Foundation (NRF) Research Rating Referee.